 Eating eggs gives you a boost of biotin, iron and protein.
 Without biotin, you can suffer hair loss and other effects, such as brittle fingernails.

-Proven Hair Restoration in Raleigh and Apex, North Carolina
+Proven Hair Restoration in Raleigh, North Carolina